karunakarrao/DevOps/Ansible/Ansible-notes.md

 The command is expected to show "ec2-user" because it is using the default ansible.cfg and the SSH keys defined in the default /etc/ansible/hosts static inventory.

-2. Create a directory called "ansible_implementation" as your working directory for all future labs and an "ansible.cfg" file with a [defaults] section for specifying user-specific settings
+2. Create a directory called "ansible_implementation" as your working directory for all future labs and an `ansible.cfg` file with a [defaults] section for specifying user-specific settings

 		$ mkdir ansible_implementation